 “We approach projects with an IPD [integrated project delivery] attitude, a ‘draw-it-once’ approach,” said Dan Strait, vice president of project development in the Rocky Mountain Division.
 “We try to avoid the redraw step and cut down on using multiple software platforms that don’t always communicate with each other.
 We communicate with the engineers and then put the design directly into our software.
 But that requires developing very close relationships and trust with your engineers.”

 ENR specifically highlighted two projects completed by U.S. Engineering in 2013: University of Colorado Hospital (UCH) New Inpatient Tower and Critical Care Wing Expansion in Aurora, Colo., and Exempla St. Joseph Heritage Hospital in Denver.
 According to ENR, the UCH project has won several awards, among them AGC of Colorado’s ACE Project of the Year honors.

-Expert from the ENR article posted on December 26:
+Excerpt from the ENR article posted on December 26: